theofbraune/blog/content/posts/heart_rate_measurement.md

 In this plot we need to focus on the first peak of the frequency, more precisely on the position of the peak.
 The position corresponds to the frequency.
 Here we still see the noisy data, where we have not cut of all the values below 0.75Hz, which would mean to have a heart rate of 45bpm.
 If we focus on the peak with frequency higher then 0.75, we get the heart rate.
 In practise it turned out, that it can be useful to take the mean of the red, green a blue heart rate for us.
 In this case we achieved for a stable sitting person values that were 5-10 bpm away from the ground truth, which we measured with a real heart rate sensor.

-I took a video capture of myself during the 2021 Formula 1 season final, where my heart rate was of course a bit higher then normal.
+I took a video capture of myself during the 2021 Formula 1 season final.

 {{< figure src="/images/heart_rate/final_measurement.gif"   width="70%" height="70%" >}}